district0x/district-server-config/README.md

 ## Usage
 You can pass following args to config component:
-* `:default` Default configuration that will be deep-merged with the one read from file
+* `:default` Default configuration that will be deep-merged with the one read from a file
-* `:env-name` Name of ENV variable that stored path to config file
+* `:env-name` Name of ENV variable that stores path to config file
 * `:file-path` Path to a config file

 Config file is expected to be in JSON format.